IHaskell/ihaskell-notebook/README.md

-The Stack *global project* `resolver` is determined by the IHaskell project `resolver`, and all included Haskell libraries are built using that stack `resolver` ([currently lts-13.22](https://github.com/gibiansky/IHaskell/blob/master/stack.yaml)).
+The Stack *global project* `resolver` is determined by the IHaskell project `resolver`, and all included Haskell libraries are built using that Stack `resolver`.

 You can install libraries with `stack install`.
 For example, if you encounter a notebook error like: